 The Mitsubishi Electric Group provides support to political activities only upon full consideration of its social standing as defined in its corporate mission, and in compliance with relevant laws and regulations in each country.

 For example, when Mitsubishi Electric makes a political donation in Japan, the Corporate Administration Division screens all cases in detail in accordance with the Political Fund Control Law, and ensures adherence to all internal procedures.
 Additionally, in public elections, we make every effort neither to infringe on the Public Offices Election Act nor deviate from sound social morals.

 To maintain international peace and security, Mitsubishi Electric has established and abides by the Corporate Security Export Control Regulation.
 Based on the regulation, all transactions are closely checked for any inclusion of export controlled items and security concerns related to destination, customers, end-use, and transaction conditions, and are strictly managed pursuant to relevant laws and regulations.
 Furthermore, to ensure all affiliated companies in Japan and overseas also take proper action in line with our policies, we distribute the Security Export Control Standard Regulations of the Mitsubishi Electric Group (in Japanese, English, Chinese, and Thai) to all affiliated companies, and provide guidance for the establishment of regulations, the development of a framework, employee training and internal audits in each company.
-In fiscal 2019, we held educational workshops in India, Thailand and Europe, intended for ECAs (Export Control Administrators) in affiliated companies.
-In Japan, we provided e-learning courses that 36,578 Mitsubishi Electric employees and 32,859 employees of affiliated companies took.
+In fiscal 2020, we held educational workshops in Thailand, Europe and Korea intended for ECAs (Export Control Administrators) in affiliated companies.
+In Japan, we provided e-learning courses that 37,520 Mitsubishi Electric employees and 33,880 employees of affiliated companies took.
 For overseas affiliated companies, we have e-learning materials for the implementation of training programs in each company in English, Chinese, Thai, and other languages.